Hollow Knight Review

 When owning up to the spirit of guiding and instructing, Hollow Knight excels in providing us with clarity of directions, so that we rarely find ourselves stuck, or trying to figure out where to go next.
 In making it painfully obvious we are somewhere we aren't supposed to be, we waste less time revisiting places we have already cleared, which in turn creates a tangible barrier that separates it from other games of similar nature that use scummy tactics to make you sink in more time to create the illusion of the experience lasting longer.

-Though unrealistic expectations will often hold games from showing their full potential, in the case of Hollow Knight, those loud, shouting voices only serve to make it stronger.
+Though unrealistic expectations will often hold games from showing their full potential, in the case of Hollow Knight, those loud, shouting voices only served to make it stronger.

 Other than that, one thing more I can admire is that although pretty straightforward, Hollow Knight isn't as linear as you'd expect it to be, getting more surprising when you know it would have made total sense, from a design perspective, to go for that route.
 There is a wealth of alternatives to paths you can take, and it feels amazing to know you aren't forced to take down enemies in a predetermined pattern, even if there will always come a point you have to double back your steps.
 Still, being able to come back stronger to face and best what once seemed like an obstacle you couldn't surpass is part of the reason why, even when in suffering, getting beaten into a better player feels so sweet in this game.